 Hiring a bike at the station

-If you want to continue your journey from the station by cycling, you don’t always need to take your own bike – we have bicycle rental schemes at certain stations:
+If you want to hire a bike at a train station– we have bicycle rental schemes at certain stations:

 - You can hire a bike at Richmond station 7 days a week – both ordinary hybrid bikes and folding Brompton Bikes are available

 - You can hire a Brompton Bike from Guildford, Woking and Southampton stations, courtesy of our partners Brompton Bike Hire

 - Keep an eye open – we’ll be adding more stations very soon

 If you’re visiting London, use your credit or debit card to hire one of Transport for London’s docked public cycles.
 Find out more about Santander Cycles.

 For your security we’ve heavily invested in CCTV and improved lighting at a number of our stations.